iampolushko/All-my-live-i-looking-for-something/java/javaSpringShowSomethingFromDb.md

-# Show Something From DB in Spring
+# Show Something From DB in Spring mvc

 ### Make some preferences